Ed Walsh: Later career

 Walsh was a workhorse who pitched an average of 375 innings annually during the six seasons of 1907 through 1912.
 After the 1912 season, Walsh reportedly requested a full year off to rest his arm.
 Nevertheless, he showed up for spring training the following season, contending, "The White Sox needed me—implored me to return—so I did".
+Walsh inherited 24 runners in 1912 and allowed none of them to score, setting a Major League record that stands As of 2023.

 Walsh's playing time began dwindling in 1913.
 It has been claimed that he came into spring training in poorer physical shape than other members of the White Sox pitching staff, and his pride led him to try to keep up with the other pitchers in terms of pitch speed before getting into adequate shape, thereby causing damage to his pitching arm.
 "I could feel the muscles grind and wrench during the game, and it seemed to me my arm would leap out of my socket when I shot the ball across the plate", Walsh later recalled.
 "My arm would keep me awake till morning with a pain I had never known before".
 He pitched only 16 games during the 1913 season, and a meager 13 games over the next three years.

 By 1916, Walsh's arm was dead.
 He wanted a year off, but Charles Comiskey released him instead.
 He attempted a comeback with the Boston Braves in 1917, but was let go, ending his major league career.
 He later did some pitching in the Eastern League, and gave umpiring a try (he umpired 87 American League games during the 1922 season), after which he was a coach for the White Sox for several seasons (1923–1924, 1928–1929).

 Walsh retired with 195 wins, 126 losses, and 1736 strikeouts.
 His career ERA of 1.82 is the lowest major league ERA ever posted.
 He has the third-lowest career WHIP in MLB history (1.00) and the lowest ever for someone with 10 or more seasons pitched.

 As a hitter, Walsh posted a .194 batting average (210-for-1,085) with 92 runs, 3 home runs, 68 RBI, 14 stolen bases and 46 bases on balls.